Wario-ajs/Basic-Portif-lio-Santi/README.md

 # Basic-Portif-lio-Santi
-Basic portifólio created by using Adrianas Santi's tutorial with reference.
+Basic portifólio created by using Adriana Santi's tutorial with reference.
 HTML & CSS;